 This is a required five-week clinical rotation that allows the student the opportunity to either choose a new field of study or to explore and gain intensive experience in one of the core practice areas of medicine.
 The Physician Assistant Program must approve clinical rotation placements.
-This rotation emphasizes the pathophysiology, evaluation, diagnosis and management of systemic diseases and surgical conditions unique to the clinical practice of Medicine.
-Inclusion of proper data collection through history and physical examination, formulation of accurate problem lists, thorough investigation and development of treatment plans utilizing evidence based medicine as determined by review and analysis of current medical literature.
-The course also includes assigned readings and exercises.
-Pre-requisites: MPA500, MPA501, MPA502, MPA510, MPA511, MPA512
+This rotation emphasizes the pathophysiology, evaluation, diagnosis and management of systemic diseases and surgical conditions unique to the clinical practice of medicine.
+The rotation will require proper data collection through history and physical examination, formulation of accurate problem lists, and thorough investigation and development of treatment plans utilizing evidence-based medicine as determined by review and analysis of current medical literature.
+Prerequisites: Successful completion of all didactic year courses